dell/csm-docs/content/docs/getting-started/installation/kubernetes/powermax/csmoperator/_index.md

     Beginning with CSM version 1.16, the sample Custom Resource (CR) files include a new field, spec.version,      which identifies the target CSM release to be deployed.
 When this field is defined, users can supply container images using either the ConfigMap-based image specification or the custom registry configuration.
 These approaches eliminate the need to hardcode image references directly within the CR.<br><br>
     Detailed guidance for both image management methods is available in the [NOTES](docs/getting-started/installation/kubernetes/powerstore/csmoperator/installationwizard/#installation-using-operator) section of the **Installation Using Operator**  documentation.<br><br>
-    **If neither method is configured or if any images remain unspecified, the operator automatically falls back to using the default image set associated with the corresponding drivers and modules.**<br>
+    **If neither method is configured, the operator automatically falls back to using the default image set associated with the corresponding drivers and modules.**<br>

     c.
 Users should configure the parameters in CR.
 The following table lists the primary configurable parameters of the PowerMax driver and their default values: